AnthonyCampos1234/Facsimile/README.md

 # Facsimile

-A fullstack web application with a proper GitHub and Docker workflow.
+A fullstack web application with a proper GitHub and Docker workflow for collaborative development.

 ## Project Structure